HTTP API

 Australia AU1 https://s2s.au1.mparticle.com/v2

-You can use the Open API specification (also known as Swagger) below to generate helper SDKs (using Swagger Codegen or OpenAPI Generator) for the Events API:
+Use the Open API (previously known as Swagger) specification or similar tools to generate helper SDKs (using Swagger Codegen or OpenAPI Generator) for the Events API:

 Events API Open API Spec